Jubatian/cuzebox/README.rst

 - F11: Toggle full screen
 - F12: Toggle between 1 player and 2 player controller allocation

+You can direct keyboard input to Player 2's SNES controller by holding down AltGr (Right ALT key).

 The UZEM keymap maps the buttons of the SNES controller according to the Uzem emulator with the addition that 'Y' also triggers an SNES Y button press (so the mapping is useful on a QWERTZ keyboard).
 It is not recommended for